elunna/nerfhack-changelog/README.md

     * Skilled gives you the same bonus as a dwarf (x2)
     * Expert gives you double the bonus of a dwarf (x4)

+### SHIELD SKILL

+* Ported from EvilHack with some modifications
+* Shield skill can be trained up like any other weapon attack.
+It is not actively trained, but passively as you block attacks with your shield.
+Sometimes you will train even if not directly shielding.
+There's a 2 in 3 chance of training shield skill while wearing one and a regular miss event occurs.
+A further check is rolled against the enchantment of the shield, with a higher enchantment resulting in more chance of training.
+* Different roles can reach different levels of shield skill.
+* As a player levels up with shield, there is also a small chance of shield bashing when attacking a monster.

+#### Effects at different skill levels:
+* Unskilled:  No AC bonus
+* Basic:      Grants -1AC, 1 in 25 chance of shield bash
+* Skilled:    Grants -3AC, 1 in 17 chance of shield bash
+* Expert:     Grants -5AC, 1 in 13 chance of shield bash
+* Master:     Grants -8AC, 1 in 10 chance of shield bash

+* Knights and valkyries start at basic skill.
+* Small shields and antimagic shields deal 1-3 damage
+* Tower shields deal 2 - 13 damage
+* All other shields deal 2 - 7 damage
+* If you are expert or greater in shield skill, you deal an extra d4 damage.

 ### EXPERIENCE CURVE CHANGES

 | XP Level | XP Required |